mofuries/paradox-osu-overlay/README.md

 ### Steps
 1. Download the main package [here](https://github.com/mofuries/paradox-osu-overlay/archive/refs/heads/main.zip), and move the **paradox** folder into **StreamCompanion\Files\Web\overlays**.
 Ensure the path is **StreamCompanion\Files\Web\overlays\paradox**.

 2. Launch OBS Studio, add a new source, and select "Browser".
 In the properties, enter the URL [**http://localhost:20727/overlays/paradox/**](http://localhost:20727/overlays/paradox/).
-Check the boxes for "**Control audio via OBS**", "**Shutdown source when not visible**", and "**Refresh browser when the scene becomes active**".
+Check the boxes for "**Control audio via OBS**", "**Shutdown source when not visible**", and "**Refresh browser when scene becomes active**".
 Click OK to close the properties.

 3. Right-click the newly added browser source in OBS, and select **Interact**.
 A new window will open.
 Click inside this window to access the settings screen.